nimroddanielmaayan/next.js-demo-2/notes.md

   - Zustand: https://zustand.docs.pmnd.rs/guides/nextjs
   - Redux: https://redux.js.org/usage/nextjs

+- This tutorial includes CRUD operations (Create, Read, Update, Delete) using server actions in Next.js, as well as URL-based search and pagination

 - Note: We can use `sql` in Next.js because it's a full-stack framework that runs both on the server and on the client simultaneously, unlike "regular" React.js.
 Next.js has "server commands" capabilities, just as if we were